jirihybek/uiCalendar/README.md

+# uiCalendar
-# uiCalendar - minimalistic JS + HTML5 + CSS3 datepicker
+Minimalistic JS + HTML5 + CSS3 datepicker

 See index.html for examples and usage